redis-developer/agent-memory-server-with-alexa-demo/README.md

 | essentials_plan_cloud_region | The region where you want your Redis database to be hosted (e.g., "us-east-1"). |
 | openai_api_key | The OpenAI API key used by the Alexa skill to produce answers and the Agent Memory Server to manage memories. |

+You can leave the other variables as they are unless you want to customize them.

 ## ⚙️ Installation & Deployment

 Once all prerequisites and configuration are in place, installation is a single step: